 It conjures up the grandest of images, like, say, the sturdiest of stone castles standing high on a bluff above the crashing waves of the North Sea, seemingly indestructible.
 While that may be fun to imagine, how many among you would have thought the name actually referred to a tree?
 Set deep within the forests of Lynn Headwaters Regional Park, Norvan’s Castle is, by volume, the fourth largest Western Hemlock on the planet.
 Its nine and a half foot diameter at breast height also makes it the widest one on record!
 The three trees that are of larger volume are all found south of the border on Washington state’s Olympic Peninsula.

-Ten centuries ago, this world was a very different place.
-Already, Leif Erickson, son of Eric the Red, had just led his expedition to the east coast of North America.
-Soon after, battles raged throughout Europe Continue reading The World Champion Red Creek Fir
+A thousand years ago, this world was a very different place.
+Already, Leif Erickson, son of Eric the Red, had led his storied expedition to the east coast of North America.
+Soon after that, battles raged throughout Europe as The Crusades began.
+Time marched onward, and centuries passed.
+Continue reading The World Champion Red Creek Fir

 Picture the scene.
 You’re hunting the forests of the Pacific Northwest in search of record giants.
 On a hillside you can see the outline of a massive trunk in the distance.
 Is it a Western Red Cedar?
 Douglas fir?
 Whatever the answer is Continue reading Hiding in Plain Sight: The Elusive Pacific Yew